5 Statistical Inference and Hypothesis Testing

 p

-5.7 Two-sample t-test
+5.8 Two-sample t-test

-In Section 4.5, we examined the distribution of the total credit limit (credit_limit) for churners and non-churners using violin and histogram plots.
-These visualizations suggested that churners may have slightly lower credit limits.
-The next step is to assess whether this difference is statistically significant.
+In Section 4.5, we examined the distribution of total credit limit (credit_limit) for churners and non-churners using visual summaries.
+These plots suggested that customers who churn may have somewhat lower credit limits than those who remain active.
+We now assess whether this observed difference is statistically significant.

 t_test_credit <- t.test(credit_limit ~ churn, data = churn)